 If you are single or in a same-sex relationshipBack to top

 Being single or in a same-sex relationship does not exclude you from treatment, but it may affect your eligibility for free NHS treatment.Staff in fertility clinics will need to know if you’re single or in a same-sex relationship.
 This is so they can advise you about certain legal aspects of becoming a parent.

 There are currently no fertility treatments available in the UK for single men and same-sex couples.

 If you’re single or in a same-sex relationship, you can ask your GP to refer you to a specialist who can advise you about local fertility treatment services.
 You could contact a national support group for confidential advice, such as Infertility Network UK.
-If you’re in a same-sex relationship, you may want to contact a support organisations for the LGBT community.
+If you’re in a same-sex relationship, you may want to contact a support organisation.